Logo

 Do I have to pay taxes when I receive unemployment?

-Generally, yes, you will pay federal taxes on any unemployment you receive, and depending on where you live, you may owe state taxes as well.
+Generally, yes, you will pay federal taxes on any unemployment you receive.
+Depending on where you live, you may owe state taxes as well.

 At the Federal Level